MicrosoftDocs/learn/learn-pr/azure/aks-deployment-pipeline-github-actions/includes/10-exercise-deploy-workflow.md

               cluster-name: contoso-video
     ```

-1. We have set the credential secret but this secret isn't created yet.
+1. You have set the credential secret but this secret isn't created yet.
 Let's create it.

     __In a new tab__, open the repository settings and navigate to "Secrets".
 Once there, create a new secret called `AZURE_CREDENTIALS`.
 The value of this secret will be the output of the following command, which is a JSON object.